giahg294/PPC_project/README.md

 # Reste a faire :
+## Output plus joli?
-## Inter-process communication: Message queues
+## Inter-process communication: Message queues ?
+Deja resolu.
 The 4 sections of the crossroads are represented by message queues, one per section, vehicles are represented via messages coding the vehicle’s attributes.
 The approach of a high-priority vehicle is notified to the lights process by a signal.
 The state of traffic lights is stored in a shared memory, accessible to the coordinator processes, at least.
 Communication with the display process is carried out via sockets.
 ## should we avoid "entry A exit A "?
+Deja resolu.
 [Normal Traffic] New vehicle: {'type': 'normal', 'entry': 'South', 'exit': 'South'}
-[Coordinator] Normal vehicle processed: {'type': 'normal', 'entry': 'South', 'exit': 'South'}
-[Display] {'type': 'normal', 'entry': 'South', 'exit': 'South'}